AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 </br>

 In order to achieve the strategy goals, the following features are included on the website:

-- A welcome message at the top of the Home Page stating clearly it is Informal English Quiz
+- A welcome message at the top of the Home Page stating clearly it is an Informal English Quiz
 - A hero image showing people chatting in a pub where people are likely to use Informal English
 - A favicon with Union Jack which is displayed next to the URL of the site in a browser's address bar to indicate that the quiz is about the English language
 - Navbar and buttons to navigate easily between the pages.
-Exit buttons allowing the user to quit the quiz.
+Exit buttons allow  users to quit the quiz.
 - Instructions page which can be easily accessed through the navbar and the Instructions button
 - Clear text and hero image which will be responsive on different devices.
 Right level of contrast between the text and the background.
-- Play again button if the user wants to do the quiz again.
-The questions and the order of the answers are be shuffled to make the quiz more challenging.
+- Play again button if users want to do the quiz again.
+The questions and the order of the answers are shuffled to make the quiz more challenging.
 - Submit form at the end of the quiz where users can save their score after entering their name.

 </br>